 Drive.ai is bringing free on-demand self-driving car rides to Frisco, Texas

-Not only is everything bigger in Texas, but soon, things could be easier, too.
-At least, that seems to be the hope of California-based autonomous car company Drive.ai, which on May 8, announced the imminent launch of an on-demand self-driving service in Frisco, Texas.
-Now, that day has come.
-On Monday, July 30, Drive.ai launched its pilot in Frisco, with the goal of helping “people get where they need to go in a way that’s safe, efficient, and enjoyable to experience.”
+Not only is everything bigger in Texas, but, things could soon be easier, too.
+At least, that seems to be the hope of California-based autonomous car company Drive.ai, which has launched a second pilot program in the Lone Star state.
+Residents of Arlington can now ride in the same self-driving shuttles as people in Frisco already do.
+The company’s goal is to help “people get where they need to go in a way that’s safe, efficient, and enjoyable to experience.”

 Trusting an autonomous shuttle to take you to the nearest taco stand is easier said than done, but the company has logged some pretty impressive mileage.
-Since April, the team has been driving within geo-fenced routes, and to date, has racked up more than 1 million simulated miles in Frisco.
+Since April 2018, the team has been driving within geofenced routes and has racked up well over 1 million simulated miles in Frisco.
 Of course, these aren’t the same as real-world miles, but Drive.ai notes that “running comprehensive simulations improves our vehicles’ ability to foresee and handle a wider variety of driving scenarios.”
 The team created simulations that both replicated situations they’d come across in the real world, as well as unique testing scenarios they developed on their own.

 While Waymo and Uber have claimed many early headlines around self-driving tests, Drive.ai has been hard at work on its own solutions for quite some time as well.
-With this new public-private partnership, the California startup could be one step closer to placing autonomous automobiles on roads across America.
-Eligible Frisco residents are now being on-boarded into the program and will be granted access to Drive.ai’s ride-hailing smartphone app.
-Now that the program is live, the app can be used to call complementary on-demand rides.
+By launching a second pilot program, the startup could be one step closer to placing autonomous automobiles on roads across America.
+The company wrote in a Medium post that it is already looking for the next city in which to deploy shuttles.

-In an effort to make this pilot program as safe as possible, Drive.ai will also be working to educate members of the Frisco community about autonomous technology and will be placing informational signs throughout the proposed route.
-All vehicles will be painted a bright orange for maximum visibility and will have four external screens that are meant to display the vehicle’s next move to pedestrians, as well as to other drivers.
+In an effort to make this pilot program as safe as possible, Drive.ai is working to educate members of the community about autonomous technology and is placing informational signs throughout the proposed route.
+All vehicles are painted a bright orange for maximum visibility and have four external screens that are meant to display the vehicle’s next move to pedestrians, as well as to other drivers.
 The prototypes are based on the Nissan NV200 van.

-Updated on July 31: Drive.ai launched its on-demand self-driving car service in Frisco, Texas.
+Updated October 22, 2018: Drive.ai launched its on-demand self-driving car service in Arlington, Texas.